 Basal cell carcinoma is the most common skin cancer.
 Over 4 million new cases of basal cell carcinoma are diagnosed annually.

-Basal cell carcinoma is an abnormal growth of your skin’s basal cells.
-It does not typically spread (metastasize) to other body parts.
+Basal cell carcinoma is an abnormal growth of the basal cells of your skin.
+It does not typically spread (metastasize) to other parts of the body.
 However, basal cell carcinomas never stop growing, so even though they rarely spread, it does not mean they cannot cause death or severe disfigurement if left untreated.
 Basal cell carcinoma cure rates are 99% when treated early with appropriate treatment.

-Basal cell carcinomas most often affect areas of the skin with lots of sun exposure, such as the face, neck, and ears.
+Basal cell carcinomas most often occur in areas of the skin with frequent sun exposure, such as the face, neck, and ears.
 However, they can occur in many other areas of the skin.
 This type of skin cancer often looks like a pimple, a non-healing scab on a sun-exposed body area, or a non-healing ulcer/sore.

 Pimples and scratches typically heal within four weeks.
 Skin cancer does not heal because the cells are abnormal.
-If you have a non-healing spot or pimple over four weeks, call your dermatologist to examine this spot.
+If you have a non-healing spot or pimple for over 4 weeks, call your dermatologist to have it examined.

 It is imperative to note that while these characteristics are some of the most common signs of basal cell carcinoma, there is no substitute for your skin concern being examined in person by a Board-Certified Dermatologist.
-This is the gold standard for having any of your skin concerns addressed.
+This is the gold standard for addressing any of your skin concerns.
 Your Board-Certified Dermatologist will perform a comprehensive examination and is the expert in diagnosing and treating skin cancers.

 Most basal cell carcinoma cancers are caused by: